madebywild/wildplate/readme.md

 #### Old Browsers

 [Autoprefixer](https://github.com/postcss/autoprefixer) is on-board automatically, nothing to prefix for you.
-Also we [take care](https://github.com/seaneking/laggard) of older browser by converting modern standards to things older browsers understand.
+Also we [take care](https://github.com/seaneking/laggard) of older browsers by converting modern standards to things older browsers understand.

 If you have to go further and have to support something like IE8, you might want to look at integrating [oldie](https://github.com/jonathantneal/oldie) to generate a second stylesheet just for those browsers ans use conditional includes.
 Because that shouldn't really happen anymore nowadays, this feature is not built-in.